Community

 Contributor and member, Environmental Historians Action Collaborative (shared Creative Commons licensed teaching materials on the politics of climate change and global justice)

-Co-founder and co-lead, Stanford Environmental and Climate History Workshop
+Co-founder, Stanford Environmental and Climate History Workshop

 Department of History, Stanford University, past graduate admissions committee, United States field